leo-colisson/proof-at-the-end/README.md

 ## Demo ##

-If you just want to see an example of what you can do, you can directly open the file `demo.pdf` to see what is possible, or generate it with
+If you just want to see an example of what you can do, you can directly open the file `demo.pdf` (also available online at [https://github.com/leo-colisson/proof-at-the-end/raw/master/demo.pdf](https://github.com/leo-colisson/proof-at-the-end/raw/master/demo.pdf)) to see what is possible, or generate it with

 ```bash
 git clone https://github.com/leo-colisson/proof-at-the-end.git